 Designed to provide students with broad scientific knowledge and a variety of technical skills, Florida Tech’s interdisciplinary science degree curriculum is aligned with your personal interests and professional goals.
-Interdisciplinary science courses, selected from a variety of electives in science, engineering and non-technical fields (such as business, arts and humanities), prepare you for different leadership positions, careers and graduate courses of study.
+Interdisciplinary science courses, selected from many different electives in science, engineering, and non-technical fields such as business, the arts, and the humanities, prepare you for different leadership positions, careers, and graduate courses of study.

 The interdisciplinary science degree program is flexible, allowing you to specialize in virtually any scientific field.
 Interdisciplinary science graduates are found in medical, military, engineering, industrial, governmental, scientific, communication and academic fields.

 With the increasing importance of science and technology in our daily lives, Florida Tech has recognized the need for an interdisciplinary program in the sciences that allows a student to enroll in a wide variety of science and engineering courses, supplemented by certain core courses and several care-fully chosen electives.
 The interdisciplinary science program offers options focused on military science and aeronautics.

 Military Science Option—The military science option is aligned with the Panther ROTC Battalion to help students become well-rounded, well-trained US military officers.
 A graduate with a science degree for the military has a well-rounded appreciation of science and its place in society, and will have acquired specific tools for his or her career.

 Aeronautics Option—The aeronautics option is designed for science-minded students wishing to pursue a career in the aviation industry.
 Graduates will gain well-rounded expertise in science, mathematics, technology, and aeronautics.

 Students select their interdisciplinary science track from a variety of physical/life science and technical electives.
 Guided by an involved and dedicated faculty, students develop a plan and build upon their strengths as early as sophomore year.